-The Fall 2018 Undergraduate Case Competition will be November 9-10 for students in both ISTM 410 and ISTM 320.
+The Spring 2018 Undergraduate Case Competition will be April 5-6 for students in both ISTM 410 and ISTM 320 in the MSC.

 All team members must review the rules and deadlines prior to starting the case deliberation.
 All rules must be followed to remain in the competition.
 Infractions by one team member are levied against the entire team.
 Please be mindful of the agenda and events listed.